 C.) Phil Goodstein points out Diamond Lil’s Adult Emporium, 1215 20th Street, a pornography shop housed in a building that is listed on the National Historic Register

-Notes on this article: This is one of many stories I did for the North Denver Tribune during the 2002-2003 period, while under contract to produce several articles per week for them.
+Addendum: This is one of many stories I did for the North Denver Tribune during the 2002-2003 period, while under contract to produce several articles per week for them.
 I was surprised to recall that the story mentions coming across then-City Auditor, Dennis Gallagher inebriated while reporting that afternoon.

 As the Trib was a community newspaper, I was surprised that bit didn’t get cut but I vaguely recall proclaiming to my editor that it was the best part of the article.
 Gallagher is well-known in Denver: he worked for 24 years in the state legislature, and was two-term Denver city council member before becoming the city’s auditor.